eea/eea.elasticsearch/webapps/eea_search/README.rst

 =====

 1. Add elasticsearch.conf in httpd config directory
+2. In this directory run `npm install`
-2. Add symlink to etc/{dev|production}/init.d/eea-search{-dev} in /etc/init.d
+3. Add symlink to etc/{dev|production}/init.d/eea-search{-dev} in /etc/init.d
-3. /etc/init.d/eea-search{-dev} start
+4. /etc/init.d/eea-search{-dev} start
-4. in your browser go to $URL/search/invalidate_templates.
+5. in your browser go to $URL/search/invalidate_templates.
-5. go to $URL/search and check the results
+6. go to $URL/search and check the results